Roger Dean (musician): Music

 Dean is a composer, improviser (piano, computers) and performer.
 He studied the piano, and double bass with Eugene Cruft and was principal bass in the National Youth Orchestra of Great Britain.
 As bassist, he performed solo at Wigmore Hall in London at age 15.
-Dean has worked with ensembles including the BBC Symphony Orchestra, the Berliner Band, London Sinfonietta, Music Projects/London, Spectrum and many other contemporary music ensembles in London prior his departure to Australia in 1988.
+Dean has worked with ensembles including the BBC Symphony Orchestra, the Berliner Band, London Sinfonietta, Music Projects/London, Spectrum and many other contemporary music and improvising ensembles in London prior to his departure to Australia in 1988.
 In Australia, Dean has played with the Australian Chamber Orchestra and the Sydney Alpha Ensemble.
 He has premiered and recorded works for solo double bass and many have been written for him.